Mexico freezes ex-oil official’s bank accounts

 Lozoya has been mentioned, but not charged, in corruption scandals involving Brazilian construction giant Odebrecht.

-Former Odebrecht officials have given evidence to prosecutors in that country that implicates Lozoya in the company’s bribery scandal.
+Former Odebrecht officials have given evidence to Brazilian prosecutors that implicates Lozoya in the company’s bribery scandal.
 Lozoya has denied receiving bribes.

 .